estebanmunchjones2019/isidoro/README.md

 ## General info

-This project was coded to provide _**Isidoro** alfajores_ with a modern, well looking and functional email signature.
-The aim was also translate the professionalism they put in their products to the email world.
+This project was coded to provide [_**Isidoro** alfajores_](https://www.isidoroalfajores.com.ar/) with a modern, well looking and functional email signature.
+The aim was also to translate the professionalism they put in their products to the email world.